BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-2.md

 ### ChatGPT's Tests

 I've included the start and end of the response ChatGPT made [the entire test is here](https://github.com/BaronBonet/content-generator/blob/main/internal/adapters/newsadapter_nytimes_test.go).
-I like how it decided to slightly change the implementation of the adapter to make it more testable this required a couple of minutes of work on my end to switch things around but worth it to have a few tests for this adapter.
+I like how it decided to slightly change the implementation of the adapter, by making the NYTime adapter depend on an httpClient interface, to make it more testable.
+If this was a real project I would further refactor the test to have [mockery](https://github.com/vektra/mockery) generate the MockClient.

 ![ChatGPT Test Response](https://cdn.ericcbonet.com/chatgpt-writes-test.png)
 ...
 ![ChatGPT Test Response Part 2](https://cdn.ericcbonet.com/chatgpt-writes-test-part-2.png)

+## Conclusion

+We've now implemented the first of four adapters, with the following workflow:
+- Document the adapter port we want implemented
+- Copy the documented port and any other relevant code to ChatGPT
+- Test that the code ChatGPT wrote works functionally through the debugger.
+Note: I use this step because ChatGPT sometime hallucinates and uses public methods that don't exist or do the wrong thing.
+- Write unit tests for the adapter.

+I'll use this same workflow to implement the other 3 adapters.

-### Current State of the Project
+### Current state of the project

-I think I spent 10-15 minutes actually creating this adapter.
-The most time-consuming parts were registering up for the New York Times API (which was easy and took only a couple of minutes) and waiting for ChatGPT to respond.

 ```
 .